-Pan de coco is a sweet and fluffy Filipino bread roll that’s filled with sweetened coconut and then baked until golden brown.
+Pan de coco is a soft and sweet Filipino bread roll that’s filled with sweetened coconut then baked until golden brown.
 So good!
-Eat it for breakfast with your morning coffee or as a snack with tea.
+Check out the easy recipe with tips, FAQs and more.

 Like a lot of Filipino dishes, pan de coco (or coconut bread) has Spanish roots.